 After the motion to modify is filed and served, then the other side can file a written opposition if he or she disagrees with the requested changes.
 After the motion is filed and served, and the opposition is received, then the court can set a hearing date.
 At the hearing, the court can consider evidence and hear testimony to decide what changes should be made to the order if any.

 We also represent clients in a variety of issues including:

 - Prenuptial Agreement

 Finding a Las Vegas Attorney to Modify a Family Law Order

-If you need an attorney to modify a family law or divorce post-decree order, then contact an experienced attorney at Mills, Mills & Anderson.
+If you need a lawyer to modify a family law or divorce post-decree order, then contact an experienced attorney at Mills & Anderson.
 We represent clients throughout Clark County, Nevada, including in Las Vegas, Henderson, and North Las Vegas.
 We represent clients who want to modify an order issued in the Eighth Judicial District Court, Family Court Division, in Las Vegas for Clark County, NV.

-Whether you need to modify a child custody, child support order, spousal support amount, or file a motion to set aside a decree, default judgment or order, then contact the experienced attorneys at Mills, Mills & Anderson to discuss your case.
+Whether you need to modify a child custody, child support order, spousal support amount, or file a motion to set aside a decree, default judgment or order, then contact the experienced family law modifications law firm at Mills & Anderson to discuss your case.